datocms/plugins-sdk/packages/sdk/docs/sidebarPanes.md

   }

   if (!permalinksByModel[model.attributes.api_key]) {
+    // Don't add the pane!
     return [];
   }

-  // Add the sidebar pane!
+  // Add the pane!
 }
 ```